R3d-Developer/PrePrePre-Release-of-Texch/README.md

 a 101% Batchfile only Multitool with simple Abilitys like Encryption and Decryption of Chat messages, My Colour Batch palet is inclueded as well and a super useful "Hide.bat" all this is in a very early state of Development so the Repository and the software it self will be
-Updated with instructions to make it easier for people who may not know much about Batch
+Updated with instructions to make it easier for people who may not know much about Batch PLS DO NOT FORGET ITS JUST A PROVE OF CONCEPT AND IS NOT EVEN CLOSE TO BEING FINISHED!
 --------------------------------------------------------------------------------------------------------------------------------------
 ![image](https://github.com/R3d-Developer/PrePrePre-Release-of-Texch/assets/88716926/9deb0a14-27cf-40cf-95d4-c03b81e6a7ad)